3 Reasons to Buy a Used 2018 Honda Accord Sport

 Optional safety features for the 2018 Accord Sport include Blind Sport Information, parking sensors, a Rear Cross Traffic Monitor, and a Driver Awareness Monitor.
-Combining all of the available features gives you full confidence on the road.
-Some of the safety features may be slightly intrusive for some drivers, such as the Road Departure Mitigation, which can pull you back into your lane.
+Combining all of the available features can give owners full confidence on the road.
+Some of the safety features may be slightly intrusive for some drivers, such as the Road Departure Mitigation, which can pull the car back into the lane.

 Is the 2018 Honda Accord Sport fast?

 If you opt for the 2.0-liter turbocharged engine, you will be in for a good time with the 2018 Accord.
-A lively 252 horsepower paired with the 10-speed automatic gives the driver a fun daily driver with enough power to have some fun.
-Car&Driver notes a 0-60 of 5.3 seconds, a very quick time for the simple family sedan.
+A lively 252 horsepower paired with the 10-speed automatic presents a daily driver with enough power to have some fun.
+Car and Driver notes a 0-60 of 5.3 seconds, a very quick time for the simple family sedan.
 With others in its class, like the Toyota Camry, the 2018 Accord is roughly half a second faster than its V6-equipped rival.

 Pairing the notably fast drivetrain with adaptive dampening suspension means the 2018 Accord isn’t lazy in the corners either.
 Direct steering inputs and good feedback through the wheel mean you can lean into corners with confidence.
 One improvement that could be made is the addition of a limited-slip differential (LSD).
 However, adding an LSD may put the Accord in a rivalry with the beloved Honda Civic Si.